Managua Managua Department, Nicaragua Travel Guide

 Reduce waste and be prepared for local customs.

-Pack a small, Quick-drying towel.
-This proves helpful for unexpected swims or in the role of a light blanket.
+Pack a little, Quick-drying towel.
+This proves helpful for unexpected swims or like a light blanket.